blaengur/oliv-soft-project-builder/README.md

 This is sometime a bit cumbersome, as every sub-project has to be checked in and out separately, but it brings some flexibility to the software, and to all the projects that may depend on the sub-projects.

+### Platforms
+This build process allows the soft to run on Linux, Windows, and Mac OS.
+For Linux, tested on Debian, and Ubuntu.

 ### First check out with git
 Here is a console output.
 In **bold**, the commands you type.
 <pre>